Croat–Bosniak War: April 1993 in central Bosnia

-On 28 March Tuđman and Izetbegović announced an agreement to establish a joint Croat-Bosniak military in Bosnia and Herzegovina.
+On 28 March Tuđman and Izetbegović announced an agreement to establish a joint Croat-Muslim military in Bosnia and Herzegovina.
 The HVO and ARBiH were to be placed under joint command.
 However, in the following month the war further escalated in central Bosnia.
-The Croats attributed the escalation to the increased Islamic policy of the Sarajevo Government, while Bosniaks accused the Croat side of separatism.
+The Croats attributed the escalation to the increased Islamic policy of the Sarajevo Government, while Muslims accused the Croat side of separatism.
 The escalation was condemned by both the Islamic Community of Bosnia and Herzegovina and the Catholic Church, which held the SDA and HDZ leadership responsible.
 In April, the Reis ul-ulema in the Islamic Community, Jakub Selimoski, who opposed political Islam, was deposed and replaced with Mustafa Cerić, a more radical imam who had close ties with the SDA leadership.
 In central Bosnia, there was a large scale effort by the HVO to transfer the Croat population into Herzegovina.

-The thin ARBiH-HVO alliance broke after the HVO issued an ultimatum for ARBiH units in Croat-majority cantons, designated by the null Vance-Owen Plan, to surrender their arms or move to a Bosniak-majority canton by 15 April.
-In early April armed clashes started in Travnik when a Bosniak soldier fired on HVO soldiers erecting a Croat flag.
+The thin ARBiH-HVO alliance broke after the HVO issued an ultimatum for ARBiH units in Croat-majority cantons, designated by the null Vance-Owen Plan, to surrender their arms or move to a Muslim-majority canton by 15 April.
+In early April armed clashes started in Travnik when a Muslim soldier fired on HVO soldiers erecting a Croat flag.
 On 13 April, four members of the HVO were kidnapped by the mujahideen outside Novi Travnik.
 In the morning of 15 April, HVO commander Živko Totić was kidnapped in Zenica and his escort was killed by the mujahideen.
 The ARBiH representatives denied any involvement in this, and a joint ARBiH-HVO commission was formed to investigate the case.
-The prisoners were subsequently exchanged in May for eleven mujahideen and two Muslim drivers arrested by the HVO.
+The prisoners were subsequently exchanged in May for 11 mujahideen and two Muslim drivers arrested by the HVO.
 On the following morning shooting broke out in Zenica, where the outnumbered HVO was forced out of the city.
 Most of the Croat population in Zenica was expelled and became refugees.
 Captured soldiers and civilians were detained in a music school.

 Clashes spread down the Lašva Valley in central Bosnia.
 The HVO wanted to link up the towns of Kreševo, Kiseljak, Vitez, Busovača and Novi Travnik, which would have created a corridor across central Bosnia.
-An offensive was launched in which the HVO Commander Dario Kordić implemented an ethnic cleansing strategy in the Lašva Valley to expel the Bosniak population.
+An offensive was launched in which the HVO Commander Dario Kordić implemented an ethnic cleansing strategy in the Lašva Valley to expel the Muslim population.
 The massacre in Ahmići on 16 April 1993 was the culmination of the operation.
 The village of Ahmići was attacked by surprise in the morning with mortar rounds and sniper fire.
-The attack resulted in mass killing of at least 103 Bosniak civilians, including 32 women and 11 children.
+The attack resulted in mass killing of at least 103 Muslim civilians, including 32 women and 11 children.
 The main mosque was burned and its minaret demolished.
 The attack was preplanned and resulted in a "deliberate massacre of unarmed, unwarned civilians: HVO troops systematically set out to find and execute the entire population."
 Afterwards a cleanup operation was carried out to disguise what had occurred.